FREQUENTLY ASKED QUESTIONS

 Q: How long has WealthForge been in business?

 A: WealthForge was founded in 2009 by Mat Dellorso and Fred Bryant while at the University of Richmond.
 Mat and Fred saw the need for greater transparency and efficiency in raising private capital and investing in alternative investments, specifically private placements.
 In 2012, WealthForge Securities, LLC became a member of FINRA as a first-of-its-kind broker-dealer focused on compliance services for online private placements.
-Since our founding, WealthForge has grown to a team of over 30 employees, supporting issuer and sponsor clients with technology and compliance needs.
+Since our founding, WealthForge has grown to a team of over 60 employees, supporting clients with technology and compliance needs.
 We have been recognized by Deloitte’s Technology Fast 500 and two years in a row on the Inc. 5000 list of fastest growing companies.